 Thorough background checks

-Hospitals, medical practices and other healthcare providers need to perform thorough background checks on any potential employees.
+Hospitals, medical practices and other healthcare providers must perform thorough background checks on potential employees.
 Since healthcare employees will be entrusted with the care of patients and with sensitive personal information, hiring organizations are most concerned about those who misrepresent themselves or use drugs.

 Certifications and credits

-Healthcare organizations need to be able to track certifications, as medical professionals generally have continuing education credits they need to renew year after year.
-In order to reduce risks and liabilities, it’s important for these organizations to have an easy system to track and report on each employee’s certifications and expiration dates.
+Healthcare organizations should have the proper tools to track certifications, as medical professionals have continuing education credits they must renew every year.
+To reduce risk and liability, it's crucial to have an easy system to track and report on each employee's certifications and license expiration dates.

 Health and safety training

-Workplace training on health and safety is important in all organizations, but arguably the most important in the healthcare industry.
-In workplaces where there is complex and potentially dangerous equipment, like scalpels, syringes and X-ray machines, proper training is vital to keep employees and patients safe.
-It’s also critical to track and have proof of that training to protect the organization from liability.
+Workplace training focused on health and safety is important in all organizations, but arguably the most important in the healthcare industry.
+In workplaces with complex and potentially dangerous equipment, such as scalpels, syringes and X-ray machines, proper training is vital to keep employees and patients safe.
+It's also critical to track and have proof of that training to protect the organization from liability.

 Multiple rates of pay

-In healthcare organizations, there are often different rates of pay for different types of employees: physicians, RNs, medical assistants, lab technicians, and so on.
-As such, organizations need to be able to easily keep track of these differentials and ensure each employee is being paid correctly.
+Healthcare organizations often have different rates of pay for different types of employees: physicians, RNs, medical assistants, lab technicians, and so on.
+As such, organizations need to be able to easily keep track of and automate of these differentials and ensure each employee is being paid correctly.

-Nurses and other health professionals tend to have strong unions.
-A highly unionized workforce presents certain HR and payroll challenges:
+Nurses and other medical professionals tend to have strong unions.
+A highly unionized workforce presents certain human resources and payroll challenges:

 - Payroll systems must be able to easily handle union deductions and required pay scale differences

-- Reporting tools must be able to provide accurate documentation for discussions with union leaders
+- Reporting tools must provide accurate documentation for discussions with union leaders

 - Some union matters may also require the skill of an experienced HR professional to help secure and maintain good relationships and help the business follow all union rules

-- Robust applicant tracking system streamlines the hiring process and prevents you from missing out on top medical talent
+- Robust Recruiting that streamlines the hiring process and helps prevent missing out on top medical talent

-- HR systems and reporting technology allows you track certifications and training
+- Integrated HR systems and reporting technology enable tracking of certification and training

-- Simplified payroll processing pay differentials and union deductions easy
+- Simplified payroll makes processing pay differentials and union deductions easy

-- Access to HR professionals who can answer your specific questions helps you reduce your risk of HR violations
+- Access to HR professionals who can answer questions specific to the healthcare industry helps reduce the risk of HR violations

-Get in touch with a Paycor representative to learn more about how our solutions can help health care organizations provide better care for the patients you serve.
+Get in touch with a Paycor representative to learn more about how our solutions can help healthcare organizations reduce time, and resource-consuming administrative duties, enabling you to focus more on the patients you serve.

 *Sources: American Association of Colleges of Nursing, Memphis Business Journal